seemueller-io/gsio-net/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-gsio-net is a distributed ledger system with three main components:
+gsio-net is a distributed ledger system with four main components:

 1. **gsio-node**: A Rust-based Socket.IO server that handles real-time communication
 2. **gsio-relay**: A Rust-based WebSocket server implemented as a Cloudflare Worker
 3. **gsio-node-client**: A TypeScript client for connecting to the gsio-node server
+4. **gsio-wallet**: A Rust-based wallet library for managing keys, transactions, and balances

 ## Project Overview